-The Art du Déplacement And Parkour Teaching (ADAPT) Certification is the only internationally recognised teaching certification for parkour / freerunning / art du déplacement that has been endorsed by the original French founders of the discipline (the Yamakasi and early traceurs from Lisses, Paris- the birthplace of parkour) and recognised by governments, sports authorities and accrediting bodies worldwide.
+The Art du Déplacement And Parkour Teaching (ADAPT) Certification is the only internationally recognised teaching certification for parkour / freerunning / art du déplacement that had the input of the original French founders of the discipline.
+ADAPT Qualifications works closely with accrediting bodies and sports coaching authorities around the world to create the highest standard coach education it possibly can.

 Today, the ADAPT instructor network has spread across the globe and ADAPT-certified instructors enjoy a number of benefits, including an international network of like-minded peers, improved access to insurance coverage, and support from larger parkour organizations when working with local government officials and administrators.

 The ADAPT methods and standards were created by the original and most experienced coaches of the discipline, and are constantly being refined and updated with the latest coaching science while also maintaining the spirit, values and principles of the discipline.
 It represents a set of coaching standards by which practitioners could qualify to pass on the fundamental principles and movements of the art accurately, safely and competently.

 Parkour, if practiced well, can be an amazing vehicle for developing physical and mental fitness, toughness and all-round capability.
 As with any athletic discipline, however, if practiced poorly or without proper guidance the results can be negative and/or harmful.